 Tired of being tired?

 The Marshall Sleep Disorders Center is accredited by the American Academy of Sleep Medicine.
-Our sleep center features six sleep suites, four board-certified sleep specialists, a number of certified sleep technologists, as well as physicians board-certified in Family Medicine, Internal Medicine, Neurology, Psychology and Pulmonology.
+Our sleep center, located at Marshall South, features eight sleep suites, four board-certified sleep specialists, a number of registered sleep technologists, as well as physicians board-certified in Family Medicine, Internal Medicine, Neurology, Psychology and Pulmonology.

 If you suspect you have a sleep disorder, the doctors at the Marshall Sleep Disorders Center will work closely with you to evaluate your symptoms and make an accurate diagnosis.
 Our doctors and staff will continue to work with you through every step of treatment to ensure you get the best possible treatment for your individual needs.

-- Sleep clinic conveniently located at Marshall Professional Center, with parking directly in front of the building
+- Sleep clinic conveniently located at Marshall South Outpatient Services

 - 5 physicians providing treatment, with convenient office locations throughout county for follow-up visits